How Can I Live When They Don't?

 2. Moments of Coherence

-The Healing Is in the Oscillation
+The Healing's in the Oscillation

 A Practical Takeaway: How to Navigate

-How do you work with this rhythm, instead of fighting it?
+How do you work with this rhythm instead of fighting it?
 Start by simply noticing.

 In moments of Rupture: